What do you think about those success stories where one guy goes from “rags to riches”? I hate them.

 “Hey, John, I noticed you [insert what he did wrong].
 I guess it was probably because [insert some excuse they would tell themselves].

-I suggested an alternative of improvement.
+I suggested an alternative for improvement.

-Here’s an alternative how we could improve this.
+Here’s an alternative to how we could improve this.
 You see, instead of being me vs. him or her, it’s we.
 And we don’t try to fix something terrible, but we try to improve something.

 And the best part is that you can apply this to just about anyone.